- a teamwork definition that works!

 Why is this distinction so important?
 Because whilst you can’t have a team without teamwork, you can have teamwork without being a team!

 Define teamwork: what you value and what you do

 So having clarified the difference between a team and teamwork, what else should we consider in order to define teamwork?
-One thing is to think of teamwork is as it’s often commonly understood, as both a set of behaviours and as attitude.
+One thing is to think of teamwork as it’s often commonly understood, as both a set of behaviours and as attitude.
 Understanding and managing these factors will help you encourage people to work together effectively.
 To become a team.
 The key to this is realising that:

 Attitudes come from what you value and are expressed in how you behave.

 The French language has a wonderful phrase for teamwork: esprit de corps.
 The spirit of a group that makes the members want to succeed.
 There is a sense of unity, of enthusiasm shared in common interests and responsibilities.